Behind the impacts of the Spring 2025 schedule and budget cuts

 “We also have two doctoral programs, eight master’s programs, and 11 credential programs leading to licensure for teaching, leadership, or specialist services,” Dr. Grutzik said.
 “In these programs, since there are no electives and all courses are needed for graduation or credential completion, we plan ahead to offer sections for the number of students who are enrolled, to make sure that all our students can complete their course of study.”

-Dr. Grutzik said the college is still offering fewer courses where we can and filling them up to capacity.
+Dr. Grutzik said the college is still offering fewer courses where it can and filling them up to capacity.

 An email sent by President Mahoney to faculty on Oct.
 29, obtained by Golden Gate Xpress, revealed that future budget cuts may threaten student degree progress.